 This step of the tiny house build involved an enormous amount of research.
 I had never before roughed in plumbing, electrical or propane and now I was going to tackle all three.
 Since each of these systems was to be permanently sealed up inside the walls I had to be sure I knew what I was getting myself into.
 Searching for what I thought to be the very best of each system for my needs and the space available, I invested countless hours getting advice from professionals in the trade, watching you tube how-to videos, product demonstrations, online browsing/shopping and visiting home improvement and specialty stores.
 It was a huge learning curve.

 I kept all the plumbing in one corner of the tiny house which made things simpler.
 This includes a kitchen sink, shower/tub, and bathroom sink.
 The water lines had to be tough and yet flexible since I wanted the entire run of each pipe to be without joints in the walls.
 This is just one less thing to worry about going wrong inside the walls years down the road.
 For these reasons I chose to use the Uponor Pro Pex.
 My cousin, Russell, a general contractor and draftsman, highly recommended I use this product as well.
 It does not use the crimp rings like other pex styles.
 Instead it uses expandable pex couplings that contract around the pipe and fitting for a very secure and long-lasting bond.
-More on this system when I get to the finish plumbing.

 This was the most labor intensive of the rough ins, but in my opinion it was also the easiest.
 The wire had to be run through the walls to every corner and in the lofts, but careful planning made that task easy and fun.
 I used standard 12/2 Romex-type wire for all connections.
 There are a total of six circuits inside the tiny house and one in the utility annex in case I want to power something outside.
 Each circuit is on a 20 amp breaker.
 The six inside circuits are divided according to load.
 The outlets near the ac unit and toaster oven are on there own circuits.